Combodo/iTop/readme.txt

 #382	Search form / base class lost after a search
 #377	Case log: exclude the index from the views
 #388	IE9: edition fields not resizable
+#444 	Sort order not visible / lost on refresh
+#443 	Objects remain in the database after de-installing some modules
+#442 	Useless profiles installed
+#441 	/doc redirects to Apache documentation!
+#440 	Missing "lock" icon on some fields 	Data Synchronization
+#439 	Display the modifications to a linkedset in the main object's history
+#438 	The selection of Organizations using the hierarchy does not work on IE8 in security mode
+#437 	Update all does not warn that some fields were not modified
+#436 	Cannot type "All Organizations"